 - That any data handled is used according to people’s data protection rights

 - That it is kept safe and secure

 - That if data is transferred outside the UK, that that transfer is done with adequate protection in place

 Breaches are enforced by the Information Commissioners Office.
 They have a range of enforcement powers including monetary penalties, the imposition of Decision Notices, use of undertakings and Enforcement Notices and, in the most serious cases, prosecution.

-We can advise as to mandatory requirements such as encryption of personal information held electronically, the use of firewalls and virus checking, how to dispose of old computer equipment and what to do when, despite precautions, your security is breached.
+Our corporate crime solicitors can advise as to mandatory requirements such as encryption of personal information held electronically, the use of firewalls and virus checking, how to dispose of old computer equipment and what to do when, despite precautions, your security is breached.